AbdoSaba/Theory-of-Computation-Practical-Exam-/README.md

 4. **Halting**
    The machine halts when it reaches the `halt` state, and the tape content represents the sum of the two unary numbers.

-##### Summary:

-This implementation manually simulates the Turing Machine’s tape, head movement, state transitions, and symbol rewriting without using external libraries.
-It illustrates the fundamental principles of Turing Machines and how they compute by reading and writing symbols on an infinite tape.

 **__________________________________________________________**
 #### 3. CFG Ambiguity Checker